Lets-Parti/parti-functions/README.md

 ## POST: `/login`

-This endpoint will validate a login.
+**Validate a login and return token**.
 No authorization is needed to run this endpoint.
 The POST request body must contain the following parameters:

 `[email, password]`